rdiess/LAMP/README.md

 # LAMP

 This Article explains how to monitor the LAMP stack using the Datadog agent.
+The article is located at either "lampArticle.md" or "lampArticle.pdf"